cscc-afarag/helm-cscc/lab.md

 In this lab you will continue where we left off in the last lab of kubernetes, where you were tasked with building a wordpress application.

-*Make sure to get a working application before continuing.
-If you need one - ask the instructor for a lab-3 solution*
+*Make sure to get a working application for lab 3 before continuing.
+If you want one - ask the instructor for a lab-3 solution or use your own*

 In this lab your job is to create a new helm chart of your own that replicates your solution to the previous lab.